-You can have Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your Part D late enrollment penalty this way.
+You can have plan premium taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

 Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method, please call Member Services.
+If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your plan premium

-Your Part D late enrollment penalty is due by the last day of the month.
-If we have not received your payment, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty.
+Your plan premium is due by the last day of the month.
+If we have not received your payment, we will send you a notice telling you that your plan membership will end if we do not receive your premium.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

-If we end your membership because you did not pay your Part D late enrollment penalty, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-(If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)
+(If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for the penalty you have not paid.
+At the time we end your membership, you may still owe us for premiums you have not paid.
 We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty within our grace period, you can make a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
 Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-855-833-8128 for additional information.
 (TTY users should call 711).
 Hours are Monday - Friday, 8:00 a.m. - 8:00 p.m.
 (Representatives are available 7 days a week, 8:00 a.m. - 8:00 p.m. from October 1 - March 31).
 You must make your request no later than 60 days after the date your membership ends.